Join us on for a workshop in which you'll learn to embroider circuits!

 Participation and Materials Fee: $40 for non-members, $35 for MODA members.

 This fee covers everything you need to create and bring home your own awesome cross stitch: 4" hoop, AIDA cloth, needle, threader, embroidery floss, conductive thread, coin cell batteries, LEDs, and a sewable battery holder.
-It also includes admission to MODA’s current exhibition, Designing for a Playful City.
+It also includes admission to MODA’s current exhibition, Making Change: The Art and Craft of Activism.

 Appropriate for ages 14+.
 Please reach out to the facilitator, Jess Lewis if you have questions or accessibility needs.